micmejia/bible-dump/NKJV/Haggai/Hag 2.md

 ###### 1
-In the seventh _month,_ on the twenty-first of the month, the word of the Lord came [^a]by Haggai the prophet, saying:
+In the seventh _month,_ on the twenty-first of the month, the word of the Lord came by Haggai the prophet, saying:

 ###### 2
 "Speak now to Zerubbabel the son of Shealtiel, governor of Judah, and to Joshua the son of Jehozadak, the high priest, and to the remnant of the people, saying:

 ###### 3
-'Who is left among you who saw this [^b]temple in its former glory?
+'Who is left among you who saw this temple in its former glory?
 And how do you see it now?
 In comparison with it, _is this_ not in your eyes as nothing?

 ###### 4
 Yet now be strong, Zerubbabel,' says the Lord; 'and be strong, Joshua, son of Jehozadak, the high priest; and be strong, all you people of the land,' says the Lord, 'and work; for I _am_ with you,' says the Lord of hosts.